Roberts Creek Residence

-The building mass is formed by two simple linear wings each with cantilevered floors on each end and connected by a bridge.
-The experience of this from the exterior is one of a house lifting off and occupying more of the tree canopy than the ground plane.
+The building mass is formed by two simple linear wings with cantilevered floors at each end and connected by a central bridge.
+The experience of this from the exterior is one of a house lifting off of the ground plane, occupying more of the tree canopy than the forest floor.
+Stained black cedar and cor-ten steel panels were selected as cladding which would feel natural, blend into the landscape, and commemorate the sites history as a shingle mill.

 Photography by Dolf Vermeulen